 Welcome to your new favorite chocolate chip cookie recipe!
 A healthier cookie loaded with chocolate chunks, a toasty hit of whole grain buckwheat flour and flaky sea salt.

-It’s not often that I fall head over heels in love for a chocolate chip cookie.
+I adore chocolate, but it’s been forever since I’ve fallen head over heels in love for a chocolate chip cookie.

 Don’t get me wrong — when a craving for cookies hits, it’s often a perfectly chewy-crunchy chocolate chip cookie that hits the sweet spot.

 Or, if it’s gotta be nothing but chocolate, then Double Chocolate Whoppers are the only cookie for the job.